Riga: Government

-The head of the city government in Riga is the mayor, or officially the Chairman of the Riga City Council.
+The head of the city government of Riga (the Government of the State City of Riga, Rīgas valstspilsētas pašvaldība) is the mayor, or officially the Chairman of the Riga State City Council (Rīgas valstspilsētas domes priekšsēdētājs).
 The mayor is elected by the city council.
 The mayor is assisted by one or more Vice Mayors (deputy mayors).

-The current mayor is Vilnis Ķirsis, who was elected on 17 August 2023 from New Unity, with support from "Coalition for Cooperation", consisting of New Unity, National Alliance/Latvian Regional Alliance (NA/LRA), Code for Riga, Honor to server Riga and For Latvia's Development factions.
+The current mayor since 27 June 2025 is Viesturs Kleinbergs from The Progressives party.
+He leads a coalition of The Progressives, the National Alliance party, the New Unity alliance (their faction includes members of Movement For! party) and the United List alliance.

 The city council is a democratically elected institution and is the final decision-making authority in the city.
 The Council consists of 60 members or deputies who are elected every four years.
-The Presidium of the Riga City Council consists of the Chairman of the Riga City Council and the representatives delegated by the political parties or party blocks elected to the City Council.
+The Presidium of the Riga City Council consists of the Chairman of the Riga City Council and the representatives delegated by the political parties, alliances or electoral blocks elected to the City Council.
+The electoral list that surpass the 5% threshold then form according factions in the council.

 From February to October 2020, the offices of the Mayor and Vice Mayors were suspended and the council itself had been dissolved and replaced by an interim administration of representatives from three governmental ministries until snap elections were held in 2020.